jtlapp/kysely-code-sync/README.md

 | `kyselyRelease` | *Optional.* Release version of Kysely with which to compare code.
 Overrides determination by semantic versioning, but is itself overridden by the `--release` command line option. |
 | `localSyncDirs` | *Required.* An array of the directories containing code having code blocks that are to be synced with Kysely.
 Includes all nested directories. |

-The `load-kysely-tests` command uses the following configuration keys:
+The `load-kysely-tests` command uses these configuration keys:

 <!-- prettier-ignore -->
 | Key | Description |